Not All Cruise Price Alerts Are Worth Setting Up. Here's How to Tell.

 The alerts worth setting up do three things:

-1. Filter by meaningful threshold — not just "price changed" but "price dropped 5%+ from baseline."
-A $50 drop on a $5,000 sailing is 1%.
-That's noise.
+1. Filter by a meaningful threshold.
+Not just "price changed" — "price dropped enough to matter."
+A small dollar move on an expensive sailing is still noise.

-3. Score the deal — a single number that accounts for price, ship, timing, and itinerary.
+3. Score the deal.
+A single number that accounts for price, ship, timing, and itinerary.
 Not raw dollars — relative value.

 Most tools do #1 at best.
 Almost none do #2 or #3.